August 16-21, 2015

 The Academic Advantage Program (AAP) is an intense and innovative program offered by the College of Engineering and Computer Science.
 This program is especially designed for first-year students who will enter engineering or computer science programs at Wright State University this fall, but all majors are encouraged to attend.
 If you need to improve your math skills, this is the program for you.
-Students living on campus will move-in to their residence hall room on Sunday, August 10 from 5:00-7:00pm.
-Students commuting to the program will check-in on Monday, August 11 at 8:30am.
+Students living on campus will move-in to their residence hall room on Sunday, August 16 from 5:00-7:00pm.
+Students commuting to the program will check-in on Monday, August 17 at 8:00am.
+The program runs from 8:00am - 5:00pm on Monday and 9:30am-5:00pm Tuesday thru Friday.

 Why should I sign up?